 If you're tracking blended CAC (Cost to Acquire Customer) or MER (Marketing Efficiency Ratio) to understand your marketing efficiencies, improving repeat purchase rates can help you drop that figure.

-While there's the oft-cited statistic that retaining an existing customer is 5x cheaper than acquiring a new one, that’s where the conversation often ends.
-But extrapolate that out just a touch further: If you’re able to increasingly retain customers—and you don’t have to spend as much to retain them—you now have optionality: 1) You can spend more to acquire new customers or 2) You can reallocate dollars to other areas of the business to further improve repeat rates (see below for ideas).
+While there's the oft-cited statistic that retaining customers is 5x cheaper than customer acquisition, that’s where the conversation often ends.
+But extrapolate that out just a touch further: If you’re able to increasingly retain customers—and you don’t have to spend as much to retain them—you now have optionality: 1) You can spend more to acquire new customers or 2) You can reallocate dollars to other areas of the business to further improve repeat customer rates (see below for ideas).

 Either way, you’ve got a more efficient engine.